-We continue to take every precaution with staff and volunteers to ensure best hygiene practices, as established by Centers for Disease Control, are followed including social distancing.
-Our Friendly Visiting program, which connects volunteers with their isolated older neighbors, moved to telephone contact many weeks ago to reduce the chance of possible transmission of the virus.
+We continue to take every precaution to protect the health of staff, volunteers and meal recipients, including strict social distancing protocols.
+Our Friendly Visiting program, which connects volunteers with their isolated older neighbors, is being conducted by telephone to prevent possible transmission of the virus.

 The public can donate to support Citymeals’ emergency response at citymeals.org/donate.
 100% of all public contributions will go to the preparation and delivery of meals.